Protecting Your Precious Teeth

 There are two treatment methods depending on the level of infection.

-The first method is when the bacterial infection has reached only a part, generally "pulp removal" is performed to remove the pulp (nerve), but at our clinic, we perform "nerve preservation therapy" using special materials such as "bioceramic (or MTA cement)" to protect the pulp.
+The first method is when the bacterial infection has reached only a part of the tooth,generally "pulp removal" is performed to remove the pulp (nerve), but at our clinic, we perform "nerve preservation therapy" using special materials such as "bioceramic (or MTA cement)" to protect the pulp.

-The second method is when the bacterial infection has reached the entire root of the tooth, "root canal treatment" is performed.
+The second method is when the bacterial infection has reached the entire root of the tooth, at which point, "root canal treatment" is performed..
 Our clinic is one of the few in Japan with a "root canal treatment specialist," and it is our most specialized field.

 See Detailed Treatment Examples